 It depends.
-Providers should review the HIPAA FERPA Decision Tree to determine which law applies.
+Providers should review the HIPAA FERPA Flowchart to determine which law applies.

 Even if FERPA applies, California confidentiality law, including licensing rules, may also still apply to some information held by the therapist.
 For example, if a student receives minor consent care, a parent’s right to access related health information is different under FERPA and California law.
 If FERPA and California law provide conflicting obligations regarding disclosure or protection, school counselors should seek guidance from their legal counsel about which rule to follow.